 Have a spare room?
 You could always rent it out.
 Airbnb is super easy to sign up to and requests come in quite quickly if your space is nice and in a desirable area.
 Alternatively, sites like Car Next Door or Drive My Car allow you to rent out your vehicle, while Park Hound and Open Shed make renting parking spots and tools respectively an option too.

 If technology isn’t your thing you could always go back to basic budgeting.
 Start by looking at your current budget and break every expense into sub-categories so you can really drill down into what’s essential and what can be trimmed or cut entirely.
 If you’re new to budgeting, it’s time to start one.
 Financial Spectrum’s free budget calculator can help with this.
 Once you see where your money is going, you’ll have the clarity to make changes that will keep you out of the red.

 The problem with debt is that the more you have, the more it costs you.
 Fees, interest rates, hidden charges… these things quickly add up.
 If you’re feeling overwhelmed by your debt, it might be time to look into solutions like debt consolidation loans or balance transfer credit cards.
 The key is adopting a holistic financial plan, setting goals and taking action immediately so you don’t fall too far behind or let stress get the better of you.
 Seeking professional help through a financial planner is always advised, so don’t be afraid to reach out if you need it.

 6. Start a side hustle

 That secret passion you have burning inside you is ready to be shared with the world, especially now you need some money.
-If you love dogs, knock on a few doors and start a dog walking business.
 If painting is your thing, start some social media accounts and push your work out there.
+If you love dogs, knock on a few doors and start a dog walking business and make money while you exercise.
 Whatever it is that you’re passionate about, do it (and then sell it like your life depends on it)!